Updated September 2024

 Fun for the Whole Family

 After work hours are over, it’s time to get everyone involved in summer family activities.
-While visiting theme parks, staying overnight in campgrounds, and attending sporting events aren’t possible, you can still find fun activities to enjoy together.
+While visiting theme parks, staying overnight in campgrounds, and attending sporting events are fun, you can also find fun activities to enjoy together that cost less.

 9. Backyard Blowout